Detailed information on cancer in children, including causes, diagnosis, treatment, and coping

 Parents are entitled to a clear explanation about anything related to their child's condition.
 Here are some important questions you may consider asking your child's doctor.

 Retinoblastoma is a rare cancer of the retina of the eye.
 The retina is in the back of the eye.
 It’s the part of the eye that receives light.
 Retinoblastoma is the most common tumor affecting the eye in children.
 It almost always occurs in children less than 5 years old.

 Rhabdomyosarcoma is a type of cancer.
-It starts in cells that grow into skeletal muscle cells.
-The cells are called rhabdomyoblasts.
-Skeletal muscles control all of a person’s voluntary muscle movements.
+It starts in cells that should grow into skeletal muscle cells.
+Skeletal muscles control voluntary muscle movements.
 These are movements we can control.
-This rare cancer is most common in children under age 10, but it is rare.
-It can form anywhere in the body.
+This rare cancer is most common in children under age 10.

 Detailed information on cancer in children

 A brain tumor is an abnormal growth of tissue in the brain.
 The brain is part of the central nervous system (CNS).
 The CNS also includes the spinal cord.

 Wilms tumor is a cancerous tumor that starts in the cells of the kidney.
 It’s the most common type of kidney cancer in children.